 Conclusion

 Infix expressions are what we humans use to solve problems normally.
 However, computers require a stack to solve expressions.
-Without taking care of the operator’s precedence, it is easy for the systems to solve the expressions using prefix and postfix notation.
-In this article, we studied a detailed view of infix and postfix notation along with the simplest technique to convert infix to postfix notation using the stack data structure.
+Now you know the simplest technique to convert infix to postfix notation using the stack data structure.
 It is highly recommended to understand this problem thoroughly to make your programming easy and efficient.
+Happy Learning :)